Frequently asked questions and answers

 - Do the corrugated sheet yellow in the sun?

-No. All our corrugated sheets/thermo sheet us UV resistant.
-They have all gotten a special treatment which does that they will not yellow in the light of the sun.
+No. All our corrugated sheets/thermo sheets are UV resistant.
+They have all gotten a special treatment which ensures that they will not yellow in the light of the sun.
 There is 10 years guarantee on yellowing.

 - Are acrylic sheets, Perspex® and PLEXIGLAS® the same?